SaltyGraham/Azutoru/README.md

   * A rework of ProjectKorra's FireJet, this ability combines the great ideas that have gone into jet addons over the years into one cool ability.
 There are different modes of jet travel, each with their own configurable durations and other specifications.
 * FireWhips
   * Not yet started
-* Meteor
-  * This might be converted into an icebending ability, but the concept behind Meteor is based on the meteor hammer weapon in Chinese martial arts.
 #### Combos
 * FireAugmentation
   * Demonstrated by Zuko during his fight with Aang on Ember Island, this combo allows a firebender to create a long snake-like circle of fire that places fire wherever it goes.
 * FireBlade
   * An offensive combo that works like AirSweep, allowing the user to draw an arc in the air that advances towards the direction they're looking.
-* FireBreath
-  * I will eventually make my own FireBreath with completely configurable colors and high functionality
 * FireStreams
   * Demonstrated by Zuko during his fight with Aang in the Crystal Catacombs and similar to Vahagn's FireStream, this combo gives a firebender long-ranged damage capabilities.
 * JetBlast